 - You will be given a consent form to read.
 The doctor will talk to you and go over the consent form.
 Ask any questions you have about the test before you sign the form.

 - You will be given medicines in your IV to help you relax and sleep.
 You will usually rest on your left side during the test.
 Your throat may be sprayed with a numbing medicine.

 - The doctor will pass an endoscopy tube through your mouth and into your esophagus, stomach and duodenum for examination.

 After the Test

-The medicine given during the test can cause you to have memory changes and impair your judgment.
-Do not drive a motorized vehicle or operate heavy machinery.
+- The medicine given during the test can cause you to have memory changes and impair your judgment.
+Until the next day, do not drive a motorized vehicle or operate heavy machinery.

 - Do not sign any papers or make any legal decisions.